top of page

 Adapted from Nutall, F.Q. and M.C.
 Gannon, Plasma glucose and insulin response to macronutrients in nondiabetic and NIDDM subjects.
 Diabetes Care, 1991.
 14(9): p.
 824-38.

-Remember that while carbohydrates spark a robust increase in insulin (though there is a broad range; broccoli has little effect, while potato chips have a large effect), protein will have a modest effect, and dietary fat will have none.
-With this in mind, here are some general macronutrient ranges (percentages of calories from fat, protein, and carbohydrates) that may be helpful as you plan a new nutrition plan to improve or prevent insulin resistance.
+Remember that while carbohydrates trigger a robust insulin response (though there’s a broad range—broccoli has little effect, whereas potato chips have a large effect), protein has a modest effect, and dietary fat has none.
+With this in mind, here are some general macronutrient ranges (percentages of calories from fat, protein, and carbohydrates) to consider when planning a nutrition plan to improve or prevent insulin resistance.

-If you have found that your insulin levels are high, you should adjust your macronutrients as follows: ~70% of calories from fat, 25% of calories from protein, 5% of calories from carbohydrates.
-Generally less than 50 grams of carbohydrates per day.
+If your insulin levels are high, aim for roughly 70% of calories from fat, 25% from protein, and 5% from carbohydrates—generally fewer than 50 grams of carbs per day.

-Keep in mind that these ranges may require some optimization on your part—these numbers are not meant to be "final."
-And note that eating less than 50 grams of carbohydrates per day is very likely to be ketogenic in most people.
-If you're uncomfortable with this and feel strongly that you need more carbohydrates, make every effort to focus on low-GL vegetables and fruits.
+Keep in mind that these ranges may require individual optimization; they’re not set in stone.
+Eating fewer than 50 grams of carbohydrates per day is very likely to induce ketosis for most people.
+If you’re uncomfortable with that and feel you need more carbohydrates, focus on low–glycemic-load vegetables and fruits.

-One thing for all to keep in mind: you don't need to be constantly in ketosis to enjoy the insulin-sensitizing benefits of a carbohydrate-controlled or smart-carb approach.
-You can find more about Carbs in this post.
+One thing to remember: you don’t need to remain in ketosis constantly to enjoy the insulin-sensitizing benefits of a carbohydrate-controlled or “smart-carb” approach.
+You can learn more about smart carbs in this post.

 Here are some Insulin-Friendly Fruits and Vegetables (average serving size, 100 g):